joandre/MCL_spark/README.md

 ### Parameters choices

 **Inflation and Expansion rates** => The two parameters influence what we call cluster granularity, so how many and how strong should be detected groups of nodes.
-Inflation increases intra cluster links and decreases inter cluster links while expansion connects nodes to longer and new parts of the graph. **Default = 2**
+Inflation increases intra cluster links and decreases inter cluster links while expansion connects nodes to further and new parts of the graph. **Default = 2**

 1. A big inflation rate will strengthen existing clusters.
 2. A big expansion rate will boost clusters merging.